Sequence container (C++): Doubly linked list

+It is essentially equivalent to java.util.LinkedList in Java or std::collections::LinkedList in Rust.

 The list data structure allocates and deallocates memory as needed; therefore, it does not allocate memory that it is not currently using.
 Memory is freed when an element is removed from the list.

 Lists are efficient when inserting new elements in the list; this is an $O(1)$ operation.
 No shifting is required like with vectors.

 Lists do not have random-access ability like vectors ($O(1)$ operation).
 Accessing a node in a list is an $O(n)$ operation that requires a list traversal to find the node that needs to be accessed.

 With small data types (such as ints) the memory overhead is much more significant than that of a vector.
-Each node takes up sizeof(type) + 2 * sizeof(type*).
+Each node (of type T takes up sizeof(T) + 2 * sizeof(T*).
 Pointers are typically one word (usually four bytes under 32-bit operating systems), which means that a list of four byte integers takes up approximately three times as much memory as a vector of integers.